-As a guide, we would suggest that a two piece worktop with one mitred corner, one sink and one hob cut out, will take about 4-5 hours to fit.
+As a guide, we would suggest that a two-piece worktop with one mitred corner, one sink and one hob cut out, will take about 3 hours to fit.

-A more complex installation, such as three sections, a joint, a mitred corner and multiple cut-outs will take up to one day.
+A more complex installation, such as three sections, a joint, a mitred corner and multiple cut-outs will take anything from half a day to a full day.

 I Heard That it Must be Fitted by a Gas Engineer, is This True?

 No, this isn’t true.
 Only registered gas engineers can fit a gas appliance such as an oven/hob but anyone can fit a worktop.

 In most cases, the tradesperson contracted to fit the worktop will switch off the gas supply, remove and dispose of the old worktop and complete the installation of the new product.
 A gas engineer will then reconnect the gas supply to the hob.